ibm-cloud-docs/log-analysis/core/service-connection.md

 ### Step 2.
 Setting a private endpoint
 {: #endpoint-setup-step2}

-After your account is enabled for VRF and service endpoints, you can configure a LogDNA agent to connect to an {{site.data.keyword.la_full_notm}} instance through the private network.
+After your account is enabled for VRF and service endpoints, you can configure a logging agent to connect to an {{site.data.keyword.la_full_notm}} instance through the private network.

 A service instance can have a private network endpoint, a public network endpoint, or both.
 * A public network endpoint is a service endpoint on the {{site.data.keyword.cloud_notm}} public network.